 NOTE: The hardware encoder, though about 3 times faster, has fewer options and generally, bit for bit, produces a decent but lower-quality result.
 The software-based encoder, which relies on the versatile and general-purpose CPU, provides the programmers maximum flexibility to use whatever coding techniques they like – but a hardware encoder, by its very nature, is constrained by the features the GPU supports.
 Like most things in life, there are pros and cons to each approach.
 In this example, the “-b:v 4500k” part indicates a bit rate of 4,500 kbps – which is generally good for a large 1080p video.
 Unlike the software-based encoder, there is no “crf” quality setting, since the hardware-based encoder uses bit rate as a proxy for quality.
 If your video is smaller than 1080p, you will obviously want to lower the bit rate accordingly – to 2,000, 1,500, etc. Finally, this example assumes the existing audio is already in an MP4-compatible format, such as an AAC or MP3, and can thus be copied over.
-Other audio formats are NOT compatible with the MP4 container – so if you need to transcode the audio, simply change “-c:a copy” to “-c:a libfdk_aac -b:a 128k”.
+Other audio formats are NOT compatible with the MP4 container – so if you need to transcode the audio to a compatible format, simply change “-c:a copy” to “-c:a libfdk_aac -b:a 128k”.

-FINAL NOTE: The 6 examples I just provided are only a small sample of the astonishing capabilities of FFmpeg.
-For more information, visit their official website at FFmpeg.org.
+The 8 examples I just explained are only a small sample of the astonishing capabilities of FFmpeg.
+For more information, visit FFmpeg's official website

-APPENDIX 5: IF FOR SOME REASON YOU WISH TO COMPLETELY UNINSTALL ALL THE PROGRAMS YOU JUST INSTALLED IN THIS TUTORIAL, JUST RUN THIS COMMAND LINE IN TERMINAL.
+APPENDIX 5: IF FOR SOME REASON YOU WISH TO COMPLETELY UNINSTALL ALL 8 PROGRAMS YOU BUILT AND INSTALLED IN THIS TUTORIAL, SIMPLY RUN THE FOLLOWING COMMAND LINE IN TERMINAL.
 IF YOU ONLY BUILT AND INSTALLED MPV, FFMPEG AND LIBASS, YOU WOULD OBVIOUSLY SHORTEN THE FOLLOWING COMMAND LINE TO INCLUDE ONLY THOSE 3 PROGRAMS:

 sudo dpkg -r mpv ffmpeg libass lame opus libvpx fdk-aac x264-snapshot-20180125-2245

-THEN, DELETE THE "preferences" FILE YOU USED TO "PIN" THE PROGRAMS (IF YOU HAVE MANUALLY PINNED OTHER PROGRAMS UNRELATED TO THIS TUTORIAL, YOU'LL OBVIOUSLY WANT TO EDIT THIS FILE, NOT DELETE IT):
+THEN, DELETE THE "preferences" FILE YOU USED TO "PIN" THE PROGRAMS (IF YOU HAVE MANUALLY PINNED OTHER PROGRAMS UNRELATED TO THIS TUTORIAL, YOU WOULD OBVIOUSLY WANT TO EDIT THIS FILE, NOT DELETE IT):

 sudo rm /etc/apt/preferences

 APPENDIX 6: IF FOR SOME REASON YOU NEED TO RE-INSTALL ALL THE PROGRAMS IN THIS TUTORIAL ON YOUR *EXISTING* SYSTEM, YOU CAN DO IT IN LESS THAN ONE MINUTE!
 BY "EXISTING" SYSTEM, I MEAN THE SAME RASPBERRY WITH THE SAME OPERATING SYSTEM THAT YOU WERE USING WHEN YOU DID MY TUTORIAL.
 BY "EXISTING" SYSTEM, I ALSO MEAN THAT YOUR CORE SYSTEM AND "FIRMWARE" FILES HAVE NOT BEEN ALTERED.
 IF YOU HAVE SINCE RE-INSTALLED THE OPERATING SYSTEM OR IT'S A NEW SYSTEM – OR IT JUST ISN'T YOUR "EXISTING" SYSTEM FOR WHATEVER REASON – YOU NEED TO USE APPENDIX 7 INSTEAD.
 BUT IF IT TRULY IS YOUR EXISTING SYSTEM, SIMPLY RIGHT-CLICK WHATEVER FOLDER CONTAINS ALL THE ".DEB" FILES, SELECT "Open in Terminal", AND RUN THE FOLLOWING COMMAND (SEE STEP 13 OF MY TUTORIAL FOR MORE INFORMATION ON THE DEBIAN PACKAGE FILES).
 IF YOU BUILT ALL THE PROGRAMS IN MY TUTORIAL, THERE SHOULD BE EXACTLY 8 .DEB FILES IN THE FOLDER.
 IF YOU ONLY BUILT FFMPEG, MPV, and LIBASS, THERE SHOULD OBVIOUSLY BE ONLY 3 .DEB FILES IN THE FOLDER:

 sudo dpkg -i *.deb